Detecting Information Relays in Deep Neural Networks: Methods

-The computations performed by the neural network use continuous inputs, and due to the $\tanh$-like threshold function the activation levels of neurons in the hidden layer are confined to the interval $[-1,1]$.
-While entropies can be computed on continuous variables (so-called differential entropies, see~\cite{shannon1948mathematical}), we here use discrete entropies, which requires a discretization of the continuous values.
-In particular, we are mapping all continuous values to the binary categories $0$ and $1$.
-We previously used the median value of a neuron's excitation level as the threshold for the bin~\cite{bohm2022understanding}.
+The computations performed by the neural network use continuous inputs, and~due to the $\tanh$-like threshold function, the~activation levels of neurons in the hidden layer are confined to the interval $[-1,1]$.
+While entropies can be computed on continuous variables (so-called differential entropies, see~\citep{shannon1948mathematical}), we use discrete entropies here, which require a discretization of the continuous values.
+In~particular, we are coarse-graining those entropies by mapping all continuous values to the binary categories $0$ and $1$.
+We previously used the median value of a neuron's excitation level as the threshold for the bin~\citep{bohm2022understanding}.
 Instead, here the hidden-state values are clustered using a $k$-means clustering algorithm with $k=2$.
-Using the median for binning ensures that the resulting distribution has maximal entropy because one can assume that each bin receives half of the values.
-However, we often found that a maximum-entropy assumption for a neuron to be inappropriate.
-Using a $k$-means clustering algorithm to distribute values into bins gives a better approximation of the relative entropy between states.
+Using the median for coarse-graining ensures that the resulting distribution has maximal entropy because each bin is guaranteed to receive half of the values.
+However, we found a maximum-entropy assumption for a neuron to be inappropriate in most cases.
+Using a $k$-means clustering algorithm to distribute values into bins gives a better approximation of the relative entropy between~states.

+Coarse-graining also reduces the size of the state space that is being sampled.
+Using $k=2$ to coarse-grain the hidden states implies that there are at most $k^N$ possible states, which (with $N=20$) is a state space that is in danger of being significantly undersampled with a limited number of images (MNIST has at most 70,000 if test and training data are combined).
+As~the entropy of this hidden space is $N\log_2 k$ bits, an~input sample with $\log(60,000)\approx 15.87$ bits would be insufficient to adequately sample the random variables $X_{\rm in}$, $X_{\rm out}$, $Y_{R}$, or~$Y_{0}$ even for $k=2$.
+However, as~discussed in Appendix~\ref{app2}, because~the input entropy is much smaller ($\log 10\approx 3.32$ bits), estimation errors are small, and~the likelihood that nodes are accidentally removed from $Y_R$ due to poor sampling is~small.

-\subsection{Aggregated relay information}
+\subsection{Aggregated Relay~Information}

 The greedy algorithm identifies a sequence of sets of nodes that continuously shrink because it is always the node contributing the least to $I_R$ that is removed next.
-Consequently, every time a node is removed, we can also quantify the loss of information for that particular node $n$ as the difference in $I_R$ between the larger set containing the node $\mathbb{Y}_R \cup n$ and smaller set without it $\mathbb{Y}_R$ [see Eq.~(\ref{equ:infoDrop})]:
+Consequently, every time a node is removed, we can also quantify the loss of information for that particular node $n$ as the difference in $I_R$ between the larger set containing the node ($\mathbb{Y}_R \cup n$) and smaller set without it ($\mathbb{Y}_R$):